adelando/Minecraft-online-avatar-ping/README.md

    });

 });

-Okay, whilst writing this, I checked the URL provided by OP and saw that it was timing out so I've grabbed a sample response from the Minetools' documentation.
+I've grabbed a sample response from the Minetools' documentation of the response.

 {
   "MaxPlayers": 200,